 This is a seminar, not a lecture.
-Participation is absolutely essential to your success in this class, so make sure to read the assigned text very carefully.
+Participation is absolutely essential to your success in this class, so read the assigned texts carefully and come up with questions and interpretations.

 Learning Outcomes

 By the end of this course, students will be able to do the following: